dsilva1994/dsilva1994/README.md

 ### I am committed to being a strong professional in:
-- Collaborative work
+- Collaborative work.
-- Flexibility
+- Flexibility.
-- Curiosity
+- Curiosity.

 ### What I Like to Do in My Free Time 📚🥾🎧 :